freerangepaprika/TmBench/README.md

 - Input data is in /data
 - Use check_results.ipynb for easy access

-Note: for the notebook you need the following python libraries (latest version is OK): sklearn
+Note: for the notebook you need some basic Python libs, use `pip install -r requirements.txt` to install them.

-scipy

-numpy

-pandas